Nikhil-cp1905/Winkit/README.md

 New users for whom no data is available are given a default score of the zone average.

+# Integrating AI/ML
+Winkit utilizes AI/ML across three distinct layers of the architecture to ensure accurate pricing and eliminate systemic abuse:

+- **Dynamic Premium Calculation (The β Multiplier):** The premium relies on β=1.0+Urisk​+Frisk​+Vzone​.
+As the platform scales, Vzone​ (geospatial penalty) transitions from static data to an empirical ML feedback loop.
+By mapping operational zones using Uber H3 Hexagonal Grids, the system tracks historical delivery failure rates per hexagon.
+If a specific street floods repeatedly, the algorithm automatically spikes the Vzone​ premium for that exact grid.

+- **Automated Fraud Detection ($F_{risk}$​):** Because the platform is 100% parametric, individual "fake claims" are impossible (a rider cannot claim it rained if the API says it is sunny).
+However, to protect the capital pool from systemic platform abuse, we include $F_{risk}$​, a dynamic fraud buffer that algorithmically scales based on suspicious user clustering or historically anomalous API data.

+- **Agentic AI for Unstructured Risk:** Weather provides structured probabilities, but civic risk (riots, curfews) does not.
+We integrate a lightweight Agentic AI layer utilizing the Gemini 2.5 Flash API.
+By parsing live local RSS news feeds through strict zero-shot prompts, the LLM acts as an extraction agent, returning a deterministic JSON probability of civic disruption to feed the math engine.

+-

 # Events
 ## Events Covered